chevere/sql2p/README.md

 +quantity: int(max: 200, min: 100),
 ```

-The Array Parameter object returned by this function can be also used to dynamic interact with one or more of these columns.
+Array Parameter object returned by this function can be also used to dynamic interact with one or more of these columns.
+See [Array Composing](#array-composing) to learn more.

 ## Creating SQL2P